Will This Dog Crate Be The Right Fit For My Dog?

 Dog crates are a really important accessory for most dog owners.
 They are not only practical when you first bring your pup home but are just as useful for adult dogs; making a good bed when at home, a private place for them to relax.
 Choosing the right size for your pup isn’t always a straight-forward choice.
 We always suggest buying the crate in a size that will be suitable for your dog once an adult, even if you’re buying it for a puppy.
 You can start off by dividing the crate to make the space smaller initially and then changing the space as he grows up.
 So if you’re thinking, “Will This Dog Crate Be the Right Fit for My Dog?”, you’ve come to the right place!
 Read on to find out a little more about each crate style and it’s sizing.

-Our most popular crates, the Ellie-Bo standard and deluxe dog crates are available in three colours and five sizes.
+Our most popular crates, the Lords & Labradors deluxe dog crates are available in three colours and five sizes.
 As a guide we’d recommend a crate that is around 3-4” taller than your adult dog will grow to.
 There should be plenty of room for your dog to stand and move around in the crate without feeling cramped.
-The longer you intend to keep them locked in (we don’t recommend keeping them in there too long) the more space you may wish to give them.
+The longer you intend to keep them inside their crate (we don’t recommend keeping them in there too long) the more space you may wish to give them.

 Which size for which breed?
 A guide;